matrix-org/matrix.org/content/blog/2023/06/2023-06-20-membership-program.md

 grow.

-A Managing Director working full time will also allow us to increase the Foundation’s transparency by allowing it to report more often on such programmes, independently from any vendor.
+A Managing Director working full time will also allow us to increase the Foundation's transparency by allowing it to report more often on such programmes, independently from any vendor.

-## Going where we’re expected to
+## Going where we're expected to

 The Governing Board is the new compass of the Foundation: it refines the vision of the Foundation and steers the Managing Director and Spec Core Team in the right direction.

-This gives the Governing Board a lot of power over the Foundation and Matrix, so we’ve put in place several safeguards to ensure the Foundation remains healthy.
+This gives the Governing Board a lot of power over the Foundation and Matrix, so we've put in place several safeguards to ensure the Foundation remains healthy.

 For example, the Guardians remain the ultimate authority, should the Governing Board take decisions against the interest of Matrix, and the Governing Board cannot appoint or remove members of the Spec Core Team.

-To ensure that the Governing Board is representative from every stakeholder in the ecosystem, we’ve included both representatives from every membership levels, including individuals, but also representatives of those who are rooted in its day to day operations (i.e. the MD and the Spec Core Team), and of the Guardians.
+To ensure that the Governing Board is representative from every stakeholder in the ecosystem, we've included both representatives from every membership levels, including individuals, but also representatives of those who are rooted in its day to day operations (i.e. the MD and the Spec Core Team), and of the Guardians.